 This continues around the circle, with the person who said the second word starting a new word, which is free associated by the third person.
 Then, as before, the team chants the two words in unison and “da-do-da-do.”
 Continue going around the circle at least three times.
 The exercise should last around five minutes.

-• Remind your team that there is no right or wrong word – participants say the first thing that they think of.
-This celebrates the unique point of view each person has and demonstrates how together the group can create things no one person would’ve thought of alone.
-This activity encourages students to think on their toes while simultaneously strengthening their teamwork skills.
+• Remind your team there is no right or wrong word – participants say the first thing that comes to mind, even if it’s super weird.
+This celebrates the individuality of each person and demonstrates how the group can create things together no one person would’ve thought of alone.
+This activity encourages your team to think on their toes and build a relationship with one another.

-• Establish a rhythm, if possible, with slow snaps.
+• Establish a rhythm with slow snaps or hand claps.
 This encourages the team to say the first thing that comes to mind on the beat, rather than pre-planning something funny or smart.

 • Embrace absurd or silly phrases.
-The exercise is meant to warm the team up to create together, and the chanting shows that group accepts and celebrates whatever the idea.
+The exercise is meant to get the team to create something together, and the chanting shows that the group accepts and celebrates the idea, no matter what.

 3. Conducted Story

-Four to six members of the team stand in a line, next to each other, facing the “audience,” if any.
+Four to six members of the team stand in a line next to each other, facing the “audience.”
 The team will be telling a story, but only one person will speak at a time.
 A conductor, standing or squatting where everyone can see him or her, will point to whomever should be speaking to progress the story.

-First, the conductor gets a suggestion from the rest for the team of the title of the story.
-The title can be anything, but it’s usually helpful if it includes the main character’s name so the participants can easily follow his or her story (i.e. “Amad’s Big Break” or “Mary and the Helicopter”)
+First, the conductor gets a suggestion from the rest for the team for the title of the story.
+The title can be anything, but it’s usually helpful if it includes the main character’s name so the participants can easily follow his or her story (i.e. “John’s Unfortunate Day” or “Carla and the Catepillar”).

 Repeat this exercise with different groups until everyone on your team has had an opportunity.
 Praise moments that show team members actively listening to what immediately came before.
 The “audience” will probably laugh when something unexpected is discovered by people working together.

-• Initially, the conductor shouldn’t try to trick or fool the participants into messing up.
+• The conductor shouldn’t try to trick or fool the participants into messing up.
 Once the team shows they grasp the basic game, he or she can make it more challenging by switching the order around or shortening the length of time each person speaks.

-• The goal of Conducted Story is for each participant to listen to their fellow participants and pay attention to the story being told.
-By actively listening and not pre-planning what they think will make a good story, they are able to follow what came immediately before.
-It’s through creating the story together that people are able to discover stories that one person alone wouldn’t have told, and to build something together as a team.
+• The goal of Conducted Story is for each participant to listen to their co-workers and pay attention to the story being told.
+By actively listening and not pre-planning the next point in the story, they’re able to come up with something unique.
+It’s through creating the story together that people are able to discover stories that one person alone wouldn’t have told and to build something together as a team.

 • So…what did you think?